 Real leadership is value-driven, based on principles such as humility, accountability, positivity, and love.
 Here are eight principles for a more humanistic approach to leadership:

 Trust In Others: Trusting in others builds credibility with your team and creates humility within.
-All great heroes have help achieving their goals.
+All great heroes have help in achieving their goals.

 Be Accountable: You should be just as accountable as your team.
 Lead by example.
-Being accountable keeps tension out of the system and allows the business move forward at a peak speed—something necessary in the current, quickly-changing business environment.
+Being accountable keeps tension out of the system and allows the business to move forward at a peak speed—something necessary in the current, quickly-changing business environment.